Nishal3/airbnb-warehousing/README.md

 5. Click "Manually add the admin password" and type in a secure password or click "Generate a password".
 Be sure to save the password elsewhere!
 6. Click "Save configuration", and that's our workgroup created

+The workgroups page should now look like this:
+![ redshift_workgroup_screen ]

 ### 3.2 Creating Database and Tables for Transformed Data

 **Ideally we create a Redshfit user in IAM and restrict permissions to only those being used.
 For learning/dev purposes, we can skip this step**